autosuite/autolog/README.md

 ## Usage

-You will first need to ensure you have a secret in your repository called `CHANGELOG_GITHUB_TOKEN` with either a [personal access token](https://github.com/settings/tokens/new?description=GitHub%20Changelog%20Generator%20token) or OAuth token with access to the repository you want to work with.
+> Note: you **must** be using GitHub Milestones as one per version in order for Autologger to work.

+Simply add this to your `main.yml`.
+You will gain a special commit note called `skip-log` that will prevent this action from running.
+You should add this to the automatic commit (see below) and the commit prior to a tag release where you humanise a changelog section, e.g.: `[skip-log] Humanise changelog preparing for the 1.3.10 release`.

-After setting these, simply add it to your `main.yml`.
-You will need a step before this Action that clones the branch and another that performs a commit.
-This is how I suggest you use it:
+You will need a step before this Action that clones the branch and another that performs a commit:

 ```yml
 name: Autologger